An old fisherman by Liu Zong-yuan

 Interpretation:

-This is a lyrical poem written in Yongzhou, like a miniature painting, taking a few shots of a fisherman’s life and expressing a yearning for leisure and fun.
+This is a lyrical poem, like a miniature painting, which takes several shots of the fisherman's life and expresses the poet's own longing for idleness.

-The whole poem not only writes out the beauty of Yongzhou’s profound and ethereal landscape, but also expresses the author’s longing for such a free and leisurely life.
-In fact, this yearning is another form of expression of the author’s bitterness after he suffered a blow politically, that is, to write sadness with happiness.
+The whole poem not only shows the beauty of Yongzhou's mountains and landscapes, but also expresses the author's longing for such a free and leisurely life.
+In this poem, the “fisherman” who sings to himself in the green mountains and water and goes alone contains the meaning of the author's self-reporting.

 Poem translator: